saihamsinikundu-a11y/finance-dashboard/README.md

 # finance-dashboard
 # Quantitative Portfolio Optimization Dashboard

 This is a professional-grade financial analytics dashboard built with Python and Streamlit.
-The application utilizes modern portfolio theory and Monte Carlo simulations to calculate optimal asset allocation based on historical market risk and returns.
+The application specifically utilizes modern portfolio theory and Monte Carlo simulations to calculate optimal asset allocation based on historical market risk and returns.

 ## Core Features
 * **Live Market Sync:** It dynamically extracts real-time adjusted closing price data directly from the Yahoo Finance API (`yfinance`).